TrEnv-X: Transparently Share Serverless Execution Environments Across Different Functions and Nodes: Implementation

 We have implemented the mm-template mechanism in \systemname based on Linux v6.1, with support for both CXL and RDMA memory pools.
 The functionality is exposed to users via a pseudo-device under \texttt{/dev}, using a set of \texttt{ioctl} interfaces as illustrated in Figure \ref{fig:mm-template-api}.
 Each mm-template is assigned a unique identifier upon creation, which must be provided for subsequent operations.
 Internally, all templates are managed using an XArray, indexed by their identifiers.
 The implementation consists of approximately 3,500 lines of code (LoC) modifications to the kernel and 700 lines for the RDMA memory server.

 To optimize existing checkpoint/restore (C/R) workflows, \systemname introduces both mm-template and repurposable sandbox mechanisms into CRIU.
-Rather than reconstructing the mount namespace and cgroup from scratch, \systemname enables joining an existing environment.
+Rather than reconstructing the mount namespace and cgroup from scratch, \systemname enables joining the existing environment within its sandbox pool.
 The memory remapping and data copy typically involved in CRIU restore operations are replaced by the efficient \texttt{mmt\_attach} call.
 Furthermore, we extend CRIU to support the transformation of traditional CRIU checkpoints into mm-templates.
 This integration involves approximately 2,900 LoC modifications to CRIU.

 \systemname integrates CRIU with faasd~\cite{faasd}, a widely-used serverless computing platform, to support container-based function execution.
 The management of sandbox pools, function-specific overlayfs, and cgroups is delegated to the serverless platform, which possesses sufficient application-level context.
 For function scheduling, \systemname adopts a simple yet effective policy: if available sandboxes exist in the pool, new function instances are launched via repurposing; otherwise, \systemname falls back to cold start or vanilla CRIU-based startup.